Semantic HTML - Headers and Footers

 Introduction

-We'll be showcasing a handful of examples of where these elements could be used in HTML documents and also how not to use them.
-There's a lot to cover in this chapter, all really important information.
+We'll be going through a handful of examples to better understand where these elements could be used in HTML documents and also how not to use them.

 Let's get started.